Facility (Capital), Spotlight, Revenue, Economic & Community Development Fund Grants

 The grant will be of direct benefit to the residents of Mid Sussex District with at least 80% of the people that will benefit from the project being residents of Mid Sussex.

 You are a not-for-profit group, a charity, a school (the project must benefit the wider community), a parish or town council (the project must benefit the wider community), a community group/club/society that is properly formed and has a governing document or a constitution, with a bank account and financial records (or financial projections if newly formed).

 Your organisation is open to all and has an equal opportunities statement.

-All applications will need to demonstrate how their community activity can help the Council to deliver on its identified priorities.
+All applications will need to demonstrate how their community activity can help the Council to deliver on at least one of its identified priorities:

 - Activities promoting political activities

 - Private organisations operating as a business to make a profit or surplus